We got an email from an Orthodox Christian that said:

 without the bishop.
 Let that be considered a valid Eucharist which is celebrated by the bishop, or by one whom he appoints.
 Wherever the bishop appears, let the people be there; just as wherever Jesus Christ is, there is THE CATHOLIC CHURCH."
 (Ignatius of Antioch to the Smyrnaeans)

 Ignatius’ point is that the TRUE Church (the CATHOLIC Church –the Church as it is known in all parts of the world) is found locally with the bishop, as opposed to Gnostic cults and other false sects which claimed to be the true Church.
 Ergo, here as early as A.D.
 107, the Church was already known as “the Catholic Church.”
 It would have been known by that name while the Apostle John was still alive, since he died only about 7 years earlier than the time when Ignatius is writing.
-Also, as I said, the term “the Way” was only used by Jewish Christians when speaking to other Jews.
+The term “the Way” was only used by Jewish Christians when speaking to other Jews.

 Edited by Hugh